I’m sure every parent has experienced a time when their child was completely out of control.

 *Post contains affiliate links.

-We punish our children for throwing a fit; now, I’m not saying that there shouldn’t be a consequence for a bad attitude and a kicking, screaming tantrum.
+Parents are sometimes too quick to punish their children for throwing a fit; now, I’m not saying that there shouldn’t be a consequence for a bad attitude and a kicking, screaming tantrum.

 But I AM saying that there shouldn’t be a consequence without teaching involved.